Ustaše in Australia: Killing of an American tourist in a car bomb

 In December 1972, an American tourist, Thomas Patrick Enwright, was killed in a car bomb that was detonated outside a Serbian Orthodox church in Brisbane.
 An annual meeting was being conducted at the Serbian church at the time and it is believed Enwright was an accidental victim of the bomb intended to harm the members of the church.
-This coincided with other bombings in Queensland including that of the Dimbulah Bridge in October in the north of state.
 Interestingly, Enwright was the relative of a policeman and US police were at that time helping Queensland authorities in related investigations.

 Despite the magnitude of these and other attacks within only a number of months of each other, the Liberal Party government still continued to obfuscate making public the organisers of these terrorist activities, with Attorney-General Ivor Greenwood in particular, denying even the existence of the Ustaše.
 Related to this was the fact that the Ustaše leader, Fabijan Lovoković, was by this stage a highly influential Liberal Party member in William MacMahon's electorate and was on the party's NSW Migrant Advisory Council which contained WW2 war criminals such as Ljenko Urbančič.

+Other associated violence

 Increased violence relating to Croatian-Australian sporting clubs was also occurring in 1972.
 In particular, Melbourne Croatia Soccer Club received a life ban (later reduced to several years) from the Victorian state federation due to fans bashing players from the Footscray JUST team and invading the pitch during a game against a Jewish team.
-The club president for Melbourne Croatia at the time was Enver Begović, who was a soldier in both the Ustaša army and the Nazi SS Handschar division during WW2.
+The club president for Melbourne Croatia at the time was Enver Begović who was a soldier in both the Ustaša army and the Nazi SS Handschar division during WW2.
 Begović died in 2008 but remains an honoured life member of Football Victoria.

 The Ustaša led violence within Australia during this time was also occurring within the context of significant terrorist activities being performed by related groups overseas.
 This included the 1971 Yugoslav Embassy shooting, the 1972 bombing of the Yugoslav airliner JAT Flight 367, and the hijacking of Scandinavian Airlines System Flight 130 in September 1972.
 Strong support for these acts of terrorism was evident within the Croatian-Australian community and during this crisis Australia was seen as a possible haven for the terrorists involved.